BaekCheolKim/BaekCheolKim.github.io/docs/machine-learning/linear-algebra/linear-algebra-terms.md

 ## Key Concepts in Linear Algebra and Their Applications in Machine Learning

 ### 1. **Vector Space**
-A vector space is a collection of vectors that can be added together and multiplied by scalars, typically real numbers.
-This concept is foundational in machine learning, as it forms the setting for many datasets where vectors represent data points.
+A vector space is one of many different spaces that is a collection of objects called vectors.
+The prime example is n-dimensional Euclidean space, which includes (x,y), (x,y,z), etc. <!--Function Spaces, Polynomial Spaces, and Sequence Spaces are other examples.--> We define vector spaces to provide a standardized framework, similar to Docker/Conda.

 ### 2. **Linear Independence**
 Vectors are linearly independent if no vector can be written as a linear combination of the others.
 This property is essential in machine learning to ensure that datasets have sufficient variation for effective algorithm training.